Starfish-develop/Starfish/docs/overview.rst

 The main purpose of *Starfish* is to provide a framework for robustly deriving model parameters using spectra.
 The ability to self-consistently downweight model systematics resulting from incorrectly modeled spectral lines is accomplished by using a non-trivial covariance matrix as part of a multi-dimensional Gaussian likelihood function.
 In principle, one could use traditional non-linear optimization techniques to find the maximum of the posterior probability distribution with respect to the model parameters.
 However, because one is usually keenly interested in the *uncertainties* on the best-fitting parameters, we must use an optimization technique that explores the full posterior, such as Markov Chain Monte Carlo (MCMC).

-Because each dataset has its own requirements, it is up to the user to modify the MCMC driver script to suit their needs.
-For now, a complicated parallel example is available `here <https://github.com/iancze/Starfish/blob/master/Starfish/parallel.py>`_.
-We hope to provide more user-friendly scripts soon.

-*Starfish* relies upon a modified version of *emcee*, a popular Markov Chain Monte Carlo package, to run a Gibbs sampler, available `here <https://github.com/iancze/emcee>`_.
-To help examine the output of any MCMC run and generate plots of the samples, we also provide some helpful command-line :doc:`api/scripts`.

 Memory usage
 ============